arees88/ML_Azure_P3_Capstone/README.md

 ![alt text](screenshots/4.8_Hyperdrive_Tune_Graph_121248344-3e8f5900-c89b-11eb-89da-41725cea6f56.png)

-- Screenshot of the best model with its run id and the different hyperparameters that were tuned:
+- Screenshot of the **Best model** with its run id and the different hyperparameters that were tuned:

 [//]: # (screenshots/5.1_HyperDrive_Best_model_121945025-37f55b80-cd4b-11eb-9cfd-ec607d8d07be.png)